 A couple walks past.
 They see a girl in near hysterics and another girl silent, both strolling along.
 They wonder if the laughing girl is on drugs.
 She doesn’t appear to be laughing at anything.
 Janah has the hiccups she’s giggling so hard.

 It’s near six, we pass through the hotel lobby, the pharmaceutical crowd is swarming out of meetings, we get a few stares from the still lecture dazed medical profession.
 I’m aware of it, like I’m aware of everything, but ignore the cautious attention.
 The docs have the pharma girls to laugh at their jokes, to buy their drinks.
 There are a sufficiency of suites opening with free food, booze and gaggles of pharma stews to dispense the stuff.
-Groping, some actual and some only fantasized sex would come later.
+Groping, some actual and some only fantasized sex would come as the booze worked its magic.
 The sign mentions a DJ that would crank up in the bar later.

 “Want to wow the crowd?”

 “Let’s go do our Jacuzzi and food thing and see what movies come on.
 If we feel like it we can come down and see if the DJ has any dance stuff worth the energy.”